metarank/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 service:
   enable: true
   service_item:
-  - title: It is built to make your life simpler
-    images: []
-    content: Metarank is built to solve common pain points that arise when a company wants to implement it's own personalization engine.
-Metarank unifies the common actions that you need to perform
-    button:
-      enable: false
-      label: Check it out
-      link: "#"
   - title: It is a privately owned Information and cyber security company
     images: []
     content: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Consequat tristique